 What Articulated Is

-iOS and Android, about $9.99/mo as of July 2026.
+Recorded practice and AI coaching feedback support 16 languages on iOS and Android.
+Articulated is free to download; premium plans, trials, and prices vary by storefront and market.
 If you're a non-native professional, start with our guide on speaking confidence for non-native English speakers -- it covers exactly the accent-vs-fluency distinction this comparison hinges on.

 The Real Difference: Being Understood vs. Being Heard